 During his coaching years, Busch was named to numerous coaching staffs for USA Swimming, including Athens 2004 and Beijing 2008.
 In addition to his contributions to American swimming, Busch has coached athletes from over a dozen other countries to international success.

 Busch has been the recipient of multiple coaching awards including United States Olympic Committee (USOC) and USA Swimming Coach of the Year.
 He is a 6-time NCAA Division I Coach of the Year and earned the Pac-10 Conference Coach of the Year award 11 times.
 He was inducted into the American Swim Coaches Association (ASCA) Hall of Fame in 2008.

 As National Team Director, Busch is responsible for providing the overall vision and leadership for the USA’s top coaches and athletes.
 He will be directly involved with developing talent, mentoring coaches, and managing international relations efforts.
-In London 2012, Busch led the successful campaign (31 medals), which represented 30% of the Team USA total medal count.

-Busch received a BS in Education from Loyola University in Chicago.
+Busch received a B.S. in education from Loyola University in Chicago.
 He lives in Colorado Springs with his wife Patty.
 They have 5 adult children.